NikhilPeri/IEEE_Paper/README.md

 This is a fairly rough-on-the-edges draft of a submission that was made for an undergraduate course (ie. not for publication).
-As such, the information represented may be inaccurate, inconsistent or incomplete; we apologize if this is the case.
+As such, the information represented may be inaccurate, inconsistent, incomplete or badly written (and it can certainly be a combination of all of the mentioned); we apologize if this is the case.